pie chart

 Welcome to The Horror … THE HORROR !

-Because I love mill-decks and he brings a number of advantages towards such a strategy with him in a single, neat package.
+Because mill-decks are great and he brings a number of advantages towards such a strategy with him in a single, neat package.
 Our cap’s most awesome ability is to turn all horrors into milling engines (in addition to their combat-damage output!).
 Second, he makes it much harder for opponents to stop his horrors, by granting them all menace (now the opponent has to waste two blockers minimum to halt a single horror).
-Third, provided I can mill an opponent every turn while he’s around, I get to steal at least one creature/artifact from someone’s graveyard every turn; yowza!
+Third, provided one can mill an opponent every turn while he’s around, it’s possible to steal at least one creature/artifact from someone’s graveyard every turn; yowza!
 He's got some disadvantages of course, one of them being that he’s not cheap to cast.
-I’ve therefore added ways to cheapen his (and his comrades’) casting.
+Therefore ways have been added to cheapen his (and his comrades’) casting.
 Another is that his presence is rather important to the deck’s functioning.
-This has forced me to add measures to prevent his (un)targeted removal.
+This has resulted in the addition of measures to prevent his (un)targeted removal.

 • Mana: indicates the availability of mana sources within the deck.